Skip to main content

 What will the SDCF in Glasgow look like?

-The facility will have a reception and waiting area, a separate private injecting area with individual booths, a recovery area with trained staff and an aftercare area where service users can interact with staff and representatives from a variety of support organisations.
+The facility will have a reception and waiting area, a separate using space with individual booths, a recovery area with trained staff and an aftercare lounge area where service users, if they wish, can interact with staff and representatives from a variety of support organisations.

 Below you will find 3D images of what the service will look like